High credit card fees, fraud, lousy credit; whatever you might be trying to avoid with your traditional credit card, you may not have to anymore.

 Interest earned: set up direct deposit onto your account (whether it’s a one-off government payment or your recurrent payroll, it doesn’t matter!), and you will qualify for 1.2% interest on your entire KOHO balance regardless of which account it’s in.

-Credit building: the good thing about the Koho Visa is that, because it’s prepaid, having a good credit rating is not really necessary.
+Credit building: the good thing about the Koho Mastercard is that, because it’s prepaid, having a good credit rating is not really necessary.
 But how will you build up your credit with a prepaid card?
 Enter the Koho credit building feature.

 For $7 per month, Koho will take it upon themselves to report your financial progress to a major credit bureau, such as Equifax or Transunion, and help you grow your credit score in just six months.